university of tokyo

 Seminar of Culture and Representation (2021-, Spring & Autumn Semester, Graduate)

-2021 Spring – 2022 Spring: Reading Peter Szendy’s Kant chez les extraterrestres (2011), we will consider representations of the “earth” in contemporary thought and visual culture.
-This class aims to learn how to read texts written in French and draw some meaningful questions through readings and discussions.
+Spring 2021 – Spring 2022: As we read Peter Szendy’s Kant chez les extraterrestres (2011), we will consider representations of the Earth in contemporary thought and visual culture.
+This class aims to help students develop the ability to read texts in French and to formulate meaningful questions through readings and discussions.

 Tokyo university of the arts